jamuraa/data-engineering/README.markdown

 * To start, `bundle install` and then `rake db:migrate`
 * Uses sqlite3 for simplicity

+It attempts to de-duplicate the merchants, items, and purchasers, which may not be a smart decision because there's not really enough information to determine that the people or the merchants or the items are the same.

 There's a TODO because this is definitely not polished or anything, and every project needs one.
 Original README follows